matthewpalmer/matthewpalmer.github.io/_posts/2017-12-06-volunteering-at-cto-summit.markdown

 Turns out it’s real, and you need a lanyard and a nametag to be there.
 That’s where I come in: for the morning, I had to greet and register some of the most influential people in tech.
 Cool.

 My mate at registration was a Ghanian expat with an undergraduate in geospatial systems.
 As you’d expect, our chit-chat turned into a diagram-and-equation complete overview of GPS (between attendees’ arrival, of course).
-I laughed at the lengths the government have to go to secure GPS signals from timestamp tampering, which would totally ruin your phone’s positioning and orientation calculations.
+I laughed at the lengths the government have to go to secure GPS signals from timestamp tampering, which would totally ruin your phone’s positioning system.

 <br />